Find Employees: The Ultimate Guide to Maximising Applicant Attraction

 It’s also worth mentioning what I recommend avoiding:

-• Newspapers and industry magazines.
-The fortunes of printed media have suffered with the advent of the internet.
-As jobseekers started going online, advertising revenue followed them.
-A few publishers have managed to cling on because of their reputations and many have set up their own job sites.
-But it’s one thing to write great editorial content, quite another to run a successful job site.
+• Newspapers and industry magazines: Printed media has lost out to the internet.
+A few publishers have managed to cling on because of their reputations, and many have set up job sites.
+But it’s one thing to write great editorial content and quite another to run a successful job site.

-• Games.
-You’ve probably seen the likes of MI5 and the armed forces create elaborate games to attract and assess applicants for certain roles.
-These are often dreamt up by advertising agencies trying to reinvent themselves.
-They generate a lot of press but waste resources and lead to few hires.
-This is because solo-player games with a known end point don’t help identify team players who are good at activities with uncertain outcomes.
+• Games: You’ve probably seen MI5 and the armed forces create elaborate games to attract and assess applicants.
+These are often dreamt up by recruitment advertising agencies trying to reinvent themselves and win creative awards.
+They generate a lot of press but lead to few new employees because single-player games with a known endpoint don’t help identify team players who are good at activities with uncertain outcomes.
 And while the “winners” may be brilliant in one field, they may not have the skills needed for another.

-• PR.
-Recruitment is about filling jobs, not developing brands or inflating egos.
-Whilst this technique may work for big brands (eg. Tesco, 2021), your brand is probably not newsworthy enough.
+• PR: Recruitment is about filling jobs, not developing brands or inflating egos.
+While this technique may work for big brands (Race, 2021), most SMEs don’t have a newsworthy brand.

 Advertise a Job